pobch/scroll-issues-ios/README.md

 I hope this is what you were looking for.
 I've had a situation similar to yours, where the main scroll was disabled on tablet, but i wanted an inner scroll to work.
 This seemed to do the job.

-### Problem 3: Momentum scrolling isn't enable on elements by default, it only enable on window, i.e. it works while scrolling the page but doesn't work while scrolling an element.
+### Problem 3:

+**Momentum scrolling isn't enable on elements by default, it only enable on window, i.e. it works while scrolling the page but doesn't work while scrolling an element.**

-How to fix this:
+**How to fix this:**
 Add these CSS into the element we want to enable momentum scrolling.

 ```css
 overflow: scroll;
 -webkit-overflow-scrolling: touch;
 ```

+### Problem 4:

+**There is scroll bouncing at the top and the bottom of the page.
+For example, when an user scroll the page to the top, the `scroll` event is triggered by scrolling UP first then bouncing mechanic happens and the `scroll` event is then triggered by scrolling DOWN.**

+**How to fix this:**
+??